moseswmwong/Celebrity-Identification-Neural-Network/README.md

 TBD

+# Residual Network - The Algoritm Used

+TBD

 # Google Tensorflow Model and Weights
 The file is in hdf5 format (.h5 file extension), and can be download from from Dropbox public folder [here](https://www.dropbox.com/s/x2ck81r3lokeq57/my_model-100epochs.h5?dl=0).